abhijit84842/FulL_StacK_DevelopmenT_2024/React + Framework/Next Js 2024/36_get_api_with_static_data_in_api_route/README.md

 # Create api folder and keep file name route.js. in file we will keep api request related code.

-# Dynamic Route with API
+# Dynamic Route with API AND Show the indivisual data.